nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 ```

 Now we have a prior for the probability of jointly observing *i* alleles in PANY and *j* alleles in MAQU.
 One common way to visualize the 2D-SFS is with a
-with a heatmap.
+heatmap.
 We're going to use these probabilities of jointly observing allele frequencies for our two example populations to calculate
 F<sub>ST</sub> between them.
 F<sub>ST</sub> is an allelic fixation index commonly used to measure genetic differentiation between populations based on allele frequencies, and
 ranges from 0 when the allele frequencies are the same in both populations to 1 when the populations are fixed for different alleles.
 F<sub>ST</sub> can be expressed in as the
 ratio of genetic variance within subpopulations, *b<sub>s</sub>*, and the total genetic variance, *c<sub>s</sub>*.
 The total genetic variance is equal to the sum of the